 - 302 — The user NAME, on client computer DEVICE, connected to resource RDPHOST;

-- 303 — The user NAME, on client computer DEVICE, disconnected from the following network resource: RDPHOST.
+- 303 — The user NAME, on the client computer DEVICE, disconnected from the following network resource: RDPHOST.
 Before the user disconnected, the client transferred X bytes and received X bytes.
 The client session duration was X seconds.

 You can display the list of current remote sessions on your RDS host with the command: